gopichand-virima/Central-AI-KnowledgeBase-Virima/KB-SSOT PRD.md

 ### Phase 2: Scale & Enhance (Days 61-90)

-**Goal:** Expand content coverage, operationalize governance, and enhance user experience based on Phase 1 learnings.
+**Goal:** Take what we learned from Phase 1 and scale it up.
+We'll add more content, get our governance processes running smoothly, and make the experience even better based on what users told us.

 **Key Deliverables:**